 What Is a Bus RV Conversion?

-There are also buses that are specifically designed as semi-living spaces for traveling long distances.
-A good example of this would be buses owned by touring musicians.
-Their buses carry them from one tour destination to the next, but also have bunks for sleeping, toilets, and running water with holding tanks and lots of storage.
+There are also buses that are specifically designed as semi-living spaces for long-distance travel.
+A good example of this would be buses owned (leased or rented) by touring musicians.
+Their buses carry them from one tour destination to the next, and also feature bunks for sleeping, toilets, and running water with holding tanks, as well as ample storage.

 What Is a Skoolie?